11 E-Commerce Challenges and How to Overcome Them

 • Implement a restocking charge: A restocking fee can assist in reducing the cost of returns for your company, but it should be fair and transparent to customers.

-• Communicate return and refund policies: You should ensure their return and refund policies are communicated to your customers.
+• Communicate return and refund policies: You should ensure that your return and refund policies are communicated to your customers.
 This can help control standards and reduce misinterpretations that might cause conflicts.

 • Track reimbursement and return activity: Monitoring return and refund activities will help you spot trends and make any required changes to your policies.
 This can make it easier to spot possible fraud or abuse and guarantee that the policy is viable for the company.